endatabas/endb-book/src/sql/data_types.md

 ## ARRAY

+Arrays can be created with array literals similar to JSON.

+* `["one", "two", "three"]`

-Arrays can be created using a literal syntax similar to that in the SQL Specification, a constructor function, or array literals similar to JSON.
+Alternatively, arrays can also be created using a literal syntax similar to that in the SQL Specification or a constructor function.

 * `ARRAY ["one", "two", "three"]`
 * `ARRAY("one", "two", "three")`
-* `["one", "two", "three"]`

 ## OBJECT

-Objects can be created using either an `OBJECT` constructor keyword, similar to that in the SQL Specification, or object literals similar to JSON enclosed in curly braces.
+Objects (which can also be thought of as documents, or rows) can be created with object literals enclosed in curly braces, similar to JSON.
 Keys in object literals can be quoted or unquoted.

+* `{name: "Hanna", birthday: 1982-12-31}`
+* `{'name': "Hanna", 'birthday': 1982-12-31}`

+Alternatively, objects can be created using either an `OBJECT` constructor keyword, similar to that in the SQL Specification.

 * `OBJECT(name: 'Hanna', birthday: 1982-12-31)`

-* `{'name': "Hanna", 'birthday': 1982-12-31}`
-* `{name: "Hanna", birthday: 1982-12-31}`
+## Dynamic Literals

-## Row Literals
+### Row Literals

 It is possible return an entire document (row) as a single literal value.
 The syntax is akin to Postgres [`ROW` literals](https://www.postgresql.org/docs/current/rowtypes.html).